 Like a new college student, fresh from the flush of new found freedom to expand their horizons, Citrix appear to have had a case of the munchies.
 First Citrix’s portfolio was extended with the acquitisition of Kaviza.
 More recently, the purchase of RingCube.
 The desktop virtualisation techhnologies acquired will help strengthen Citrix’s virtualised desktop offering.
 VDI-in-a-box offering simplicity of deployment, providing options for the SMB and MSP spaces; and vDesk providing a layering functionality giving greater VDI scalability with an improved personalisation offering.

-Kaviza developers one of the first all-in-one “VDI-in-a-Box” solutions for small and medium business, have been acquired by Citrix.
-The acquisition adds a fast-track VDI-only solution to the Citrix portfolio geared at the SME/SMB market.
+One of the initial announcements at Citrix Synergy was that Kaviza,who developed one of the first all-in-one “VDI-in-a-Box” solutions for small and medium business, have been acquired by Citrix.
+The acquisition adds a fast-track VDI-only solution to the Citrix portfolio.
 The Kaviza “VDI-in-a-Box” product is billed as complementing the Citrix’s XenDesktop product line for enterprise-class desktop virtualization.
 Continue reading Citrix Reach Out for the SME market with Kaviza Aquisition